During orthodontic treatment, you need to wear various elastics. Power chain braces or ortho power chains are one of those.

 Depending on various treatment requirements, there are four types of ortho power chains for braces.

 1. Closed chain

 It is sometimes referred to as a continuous chain as it has a 3 mm interlinking space.
 It is placed into every tooth.
 You get this elastic when you have spacing between lower incisor teeth.
 Compared to long chains, it can exert a higher force.

 2. Short chain

-It’s placed in every other tooth with a 3.5 mm distance of interlinking.
+It is placed with a 3.5 mm interlinking distance between every other tooth.
 You get it when you need to close the gap between the teeth of your lower jaw.

 3. Long chain